FAQs

 The $2.5 million planning Project is funded by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf States Act (RESTORE Act)-Bucket 2.
 It is a Gulf Coast Ecosystem Restoration Council-approved project, sponsored and directed by the Alabama State Port Authority (ASPA).

-All activities will be regulated under a US Army Corps of Engineer individual permit.
-This permit includes extensive coordination with multiple federal and state regulatory agencies including the EPA, NOAA, USFWS, ADEM, and ADCNR.
+All activities will be regulated under a US Army Corps of Engineers individual permit.
+This permitting process includes extensive coordination with multiple federal and state regulatory agencies, including the EPA, NOAA, USFWS, ADEM, and ADCNR.

 Why is the project necessary and how will the public benefit?

-Utilizing dredged sediment to create wetlands rather than losing it to upland or open-water management areas is a wise use of this valuable Alabama natural resource.
-Benefits resulting from this wetland creation project will include improved water quality, more habitat for living coastal and marine organisms, and implementation of improved dredging practices that support navigation-related industries and thus the region’s economy.
+Utilizing dredged sediment to create wetlands is a wise use of this valuable Alabama natural resource.
+Benefits resulting from this wetland creation project will include improved water quality and more habitat for living coastal and marine organisms.
+The implementation of improved dredging practices also supports navigation-related industries and Alabama’s economy.

 Specifically, the benefits include: